alexeygumirov/pandoc-for-pdf-how-to/README.md

         - Block quote font is darker than original which is better for reading.
             - Original color is `rgb{119,119,119}`, mine setting is `rgb{89,89,89}`.
         - Code listings are wrapped on white spaces by default.
-        - Code listins font size is set to "footnotesize".
+        - Code listings font size is set to "footnotesize".
 And original template parameter does not work (it, actually, never worked properly).
         - Line interval in code listings is set to `1.2`.
     - Both templates you can find in the repository of this project.
 Original template [eisvogel.latex][LINK 2] and my modified [eisvogel_mod.latex][LINK 3]